 rails g scaffold item name:string description:text 'price:decimal{5,2}', user:belongs_to

-A decimal with a precision of 5 and a scale of 2 can range from -999.99 to 999.99.
+sets up a decimal field with a precision of 5 and a scale of 2.
+This allows values from -999.99 to 999.99.

-Finally, run the migrations with the following command.
+Finally, run the migrations with the following command:

 rake db:migrate